 TV personality, Wolfgang Puck, has taken the world by storm, mastering the flavors of exquisite California cuisine.
 This Austrian native took part in the family trade where he later brought his skills to the U.S. and became an international phenomenon.
 Puck began cooking at his mother’s side as a child.
 She was a chef in the Austrian town where he was born, and with her encouragement, Wolfgang began his formal training at fourteen years of age.
 Central to all of Wolfgang Puck’s endeavors is his Wolfgang’s Eat, Love, Live ™ (WELL) philosophy.
 This stands for culinary passion for eating and dining WELL, which means a commitment to provide food made with only the freshest and most natural and organic ingredients available, to celebrate local farmers and seasonal ingredients, and to use only humanely raised animal products.

 At MGM Grand Hotel and Casino, Puck reinvents American bar and grill food with approachable, California-inspired cuisine in a casual and lively setting.
 This eatery serves up his signature comfort food favorites like wood-fired pizzas, choice cuts from the grill and a small bites menu that’s as delicious as it is expansive.
 At Mandalay Bay Resort and Casino, Lupo by Wolfgang Puck was the chef’s first Italian restaurant.
 Specializing in tableside service and with exhibition pizza, antipasto and dessert stations on full.
 In Detroit, Puck is perfecting the art of steak at Wolfgang Puck Steak, offering a mouthwatering array of grilled steaks and a collection of meat, shellfish, and roasted whole fresh fish offerings at MGM Grand Detroit.
-Finally, his legendary flagship restaurant Spago, recognized for igniting Las Vegas’s dining scene into a culinary epicenter, will open its doors at Bellagio Resort & Casino in spring 2018.
+Finally, his legendary flagship restaurant Spago, recognized for igniting Las Vegas’s dining scene into a culinary epicenter, has opened its doors at Bellagio Resort & Casino in the spring 2018.

 In 1994, this Massachusetts native launched his first successful live cooking show, taking to a variety of cities across the U.S., and initiated a booming discipline of Creole cuisine.
 Emeril Lagasse’s Louisiana hospitality transcended homes across the country.
 At Emeril’s New Orleans Fish House at MGM Grand Hotel and Casino, Lagasse is able to showcase Louisiana’s classic comfort food with a modern twist, this acclaimed restaurant continually serves up the “new” in New Orleans.
 Surrounded by an imaginative sea-inspired design, dive into flavorful market fresh fish and shellfish creations or savory steak and chicken dishes straight from the Big Easy.